 - An Android device running Android 4.4 (KitKat) or higher with a screen size of at least 7 inches.
-You can find your Android version by going to Settings on your device.
-Important: Your device must also be capable of "Bluetooth Tethering" that is using an external paired Bluetooth Device for Internet access.
-Only some Android devices allow this (for instance the Google Nexus 7 with Android 6 does not). - A LEGO Mindstorms EV3 set.
+You can find your Android version by going to Settings on your device. - A LEGO Mindstorms EV3 set.
 The activity will work for both the Home Set and the Education Set but some of the usage instructions vary between the sets. - An SD card with an image of the leJOS operating system.
-You can purchase and format your own SD Card or request a pre-made SD card from us for free (UK only) via the Lego Rovers website.
+You can purchase and format your own SD Card or request a pre-made SD card from us for free (UK only) via the Lego Rovers website. - It is possible to run the activity using a bluetooth connection between your Android device and the robot but only if your Android Device allows "bluetooth tethering" and many do not (e.g., neither Amazon Fire tablets nor Google Nexus tablets allows bluetooth tethering)..
+We therefore recommend using wireless to connect the Android device to the robot in order to do this you will need a USB wireless "dongle" for the robot and a wireless network to connect to.
+At present the wireless version of the app is only available with the EV3 Mindstorms Education Set.